osuosl/timesync/source/draft_api.rst

 they expand the result set (for example, ``/times?activity=gwm&activity=pgd`` will return all time entries which were either for gwm OR pgd).
 Date ranges are inclusive on both ends.

 If a query parameter is provided with a bad value (e.g. invalid slug, valid but non-existent slug, or date not in ISO-8601 format), a Bad Query Value error is returned.
 This is also true when multiple other valid parameters are provided.

-If a query parameter is provided with a bad value (e.g. invalid slug, valid but non-existent slug, or date not in ISO-8601 format), a Bad Query Value error is returned.
-This is also true when multiple other valid parameters are provided.
 Any query parameter other than those